Next-Gen App & Browser Testing Cloud

 The same agentic pattern applies to Selenium-based stacks through Vibe testing with Selenium, which uses Cursor AI and the MCP Selenium server to let an AI agent reason over the live DOM, draft Selenium scripts from plain English prompts, and validate user flows without rewriting existing Java or Python suites.

-AI agent use cases in software testing are rapidly expanding as organizations adopt agentic systems that can autonomously manage, execute, and optimize testing workflows.
+AI agent use cases in software testing are rapidly expanding as organizations adopt AI testing agents that can autonomously manage, execute, and optimize testing workflows.

 These AI agent use cases help teams improve reliability, speed, and scalability across complex testing environments.
 Some key applications include the following: